 Remember sitting in math class and wondering what any of the stuff your teacher was saying had to do with the real world?
 Turns out owning a residential construction or remodeling business requires a lot of math!
-Fortunately for you, there are tons of resources available to help calculate construction costs – many for free.
+Fortunately for you, there are tons of resources available to help calculate construction costs – including our library of free online construction calculators.

 To get you headed in the right direction, this article will walk you through the most common calculations used in construction, how to solve them and highlight the different types of construction calculators available — what you should use them for, and where you can find them.